Why coordination capacity matters now

 Think of cancer care as three layers.

-The data layer is accelerating.
+• The data layer is accelerating.
 More tests, more results, more signals, faster.

-The coordination layer connects them.
+• The coordination layer connects them.
 It was never designed.
 It was inherited.
 It runs on informal knowledge, personal relationships, and workarounds accumulated over years.

-When the data layer speeds up and the clinical layer cannot keep pace, the coordination layer absorbs the stress.
-It stretches.
-It strains.
-It burns out.
 The people holding it together carry more.
 They have no job description for this work.
 They have no language for it either.

 The window

-AI is reshaping cancer care.
 The question is whether the coordination layer gets designed into the new architecture or not.

 Right now, most system designers are building without input from the people who hold cancer care together.
-Not excluding the people on purpose.
-The system designers have no mechanism to include what they cannot see.
+Physicians reported they were spending up to 83% less time writing notes.* The minutes saved are counted.

 The implementations fail.
 The failure gets attributed to personality, to culture, to resistance.
 The actual cause stays invisible: the coordination layer that was never specified.
 And the next project begins with the same missing input.